Batman Beyond (comic book): Cameos

 In Superman/Batman #22 (written by Jeph Loeb), a Batman wearing the Beyond costume appears, making his first foray into the regular DC Comics continuity.
 The plot involves Bizarro being transported to an alternate version of Gotham City.
 In issue #23, this Batman is named "Tim".
 The packaging for the action figure created by DC Direct based on this appearance in Superman/Batman identifies this Batman Beyond as Tim Drake.

-On March 3, 2007, Dan DiDio announced that Terry McGinnis may be showing up in the DCU sometime that year.
-Terry appeared in Countdown to Final Crisis #21, Earth-12.
+On March 3, 2007, Dan DiDio announced that Terry McGinnis had a chance to appear in the DCU sometime that year.
+Terry appeared in Countdown to Final Crisis #21, set on Earth-12.

 A Green Lantern implied to be from Earth-12, a universe within the multiverse similar to that of Batman Beyond (though not the same GL represented in the animated series) was a participant in the Countdown: Arena series (2007) leading towards Final Crisis.

 The character also made a cameo in Justice League of America #43, which was released May 2010.

 Mainstream contemporary continuity

 In Batman #700 (June 2010), Terry McGinnis is included in the one-off as a part of the DC Universe presented, having a history with Damian Wayne, who rescued him as Batman from Two-Face-Two when he was held hostage as an infant.
 Two-Face-Two believed Terry McGinnis was one of a pair of twin boys who were the sons of billionaires rather than Warren and Mary McGinnis.
 Two-Face-Two transformed Terry into a miniature duplicate of the Joker with Joker venom.
 Damian administers the antidote after he rescues Terry.
-In the following page, a teenage McGinnis is seen behind the Batman cowl, battling the apparently-resurrected Joker, with Damian as his mentor, instead of Bruce.
+In the following page, Terry is seen behind the Batman cowl, battling the apparently-resurrected Joker, with Damian as his mentor, instead of Bruce.

 Superman/Batman Annual #4 (2010) is a single oversized issue featuring Terry McGinnis' Batman.
 Author Paul Levitz penned the story, with experience collaborating with Paul Dini and Alan Burnett in the past.
 It picks up after Superman's first meeting with the new Batman taking place in the DCAU, and supposedly jibing with the DCU's "Batman Beyond" verse.

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Terry is reintroduced in the 2014 maxiseries, The New 52: Futures End.